Paediatric Allergy Clinical Network

 Allergies affect over 20% of New Zealand children, and often begin in infancy with the development of food allergy.
 The burden of allergies on both children and their families can be significant.
 Early diagnosis and appropriate clinical management can minimise the long-term impact on quality of life for these children and their families.

-The contents of the following pages include guidelines as well as links to resources and training for health professionals, and resources such as handouts for families.
-Some links are to overseas websites which have been approved by the Allergy Clinical Network (Allergy CN) as providing valuable information relevant to New Zealand health professionals.
+The contents of the following pages include guidelines as well as links to information, resources and training for health professionals; and resources such as information handouts for families.
+Some links are to overseas websites which have been approved by the Allergy Clinical Network (CN) as providing valuable information relevant to New Zealand health professionals.
 Where necessary the Allergy CN will develop guidelines and resources specific to New Zealand.

-In addition, they have produced the following resources (see below):
+In addition, they have produced and/or recommend resources on (see below):

 Anaphylaxis is the most severe form of allergic reaction, usually occurring within 20 minutes of exposure to the trigger, and is potentially life threatening.